astrotuna201/ntf/README.md

 let values = try matrix.array()
 assert(values == expected, "values don't match")
 ```
+### Deciding When To Copy a Tensor of Non-Contiguous Elements
+TensorView layouts such as column major, or operations such as transpose, and structural recasting, are represented by manipulating strides.
+If it is determined that there is a performance advantage to reordering elements, then a simple copy can be made, which will produce a dense contiguous tensor for subsequent operations.

+Static compiler analyses could determine if a tensor with non-contiguous layout is accessed only once in a scope, and therefore should be used as is.
+However, if the tensor is constant and used iteratively, then a copy which reorders the elements contiguously before iteration might be faster depending on the tensor size.
+If the tensor is small (fits into cache), then it should be faster not to copy and to just use strided access.
+Further investigation needs to be made to determine how best to determine the "right size" decision point, as cache sizes vary across target architectures.

 ### Zero Copy Structural Casting of Vector Elements
 A tensor can store and manipulate vector elements.
 A vector Element can be structurally recast to other types such as an NHWC tensor used by Cuda.